 Schedule appointments in advance whenever possible to get your ideal times, and maintain the treatment frequency recommended by your therapist.
 Appointment spots can fill up quickly, so it is best to schedule as early as possible.

 Who chooses which physical therapist I go to?

 Oftentimes, your physician will give you a recommendation or a listing of physical therapists in your area.
 Sometimes your insurance company will guide you with regard to who is "in network" for your insurance plan.
-Ultimately, however, the decision as to where you receive your care is up to you.
-If you have a specific request to be seen at KPT, you need to let your physician or insurance company know.
-If we are not in network for your insurance company, most plans have out-of-network benefits which will allow you your choice in physical therapy.
+Ultimately, the decision on where you receive your care is up to you.
+If you have a specific request to be seen at KPT, let your doctor know.
+If we are not in network for your insurance company, don't worry.
+Some plans have out-of-network benefits which will allow you to be treated in an out-of-network office.
 Prior to your visit, we will verify your out-of-network benefits, if applicable, and inform you of how they compare to your in-network benefits.

 What is my responsibility in physical therapy?

 You are our partner in your recovery.
 Your physical therapist cannot do it without you!
 We ask that you cooperate by completing your home exercise program and abiding by any other instructions given by your physician or physical therapist.
 We want you to feel better as quickly as possible!

 Why choose Kassimir Physical Therapy?